tonitaga/MTLT/README.md

 ## Rode map

-* In v1.0 version of the Matrix-Library-CPP will be fixed most bugs of Library.
+* In v1.0 version of the Matrix-Template-Library-CPP will be fixed most bugs of Library.
+(Estimated completion time to October 1, 2023)
+* In v1.1 version of the Matrix-Template-Library-CPP it will be possible to use not only C++20 standard but also older standards.
 (Estimated completion time to October 3, 2023)
-* In v1.1 version of the Matrix-Library-CPP it will be possible to use not only C++20 standard but also older standards.
-(Estimated completion time to October 10, 2023)
-* In v1.2 version of the Matrix-Library-CPP it will be possible to use not only fundamental types ((Estimated completion time to October 20, 2023)
+* In v1.2 version of the Matrix-Template-Library-CPP will be more methods, matrix operations semantic will be another (if matrix of ints add with double value, result will be double matrix) (Estimated completion time to October 12, 2023)